Arthur C. Clarke: Later years

 Although he and his home were unharmed by the 2004 Indian Ocean earthquake tsunami, his "Arthur C. Clarke Diving School" (now called "Underwater Safaris") at Hikkaduwa near Galle was destroyed.
 He made humanitarian appeals, and the Arthur C. Clarke Foundation worked towards better disaster notification systems.

 Because of his post-polio deficits, which limited his ability to travel and gave him halting speech, most of Clarke's communications in his last years were in the form of recorded addresses.
 In July 2007, he provided a video address for the Robert A. Heinlein Centennial in which he closed his comments with a goodbye to his fans.
 In September 2007, he provided a video greeting for NASA's Cassini probe's flyby of Iapetus (which plays an important role in the book of 2001: A Space Odyssey).
-In December 2007 on his 90th birthday, Clarke recorded a video message to his friends and fans bidding them good-bye.
+In December 2007 on his 90th birthday, Clarke recorded a video message (although it was "audio-only" due to his post-polio disabilities) to his friends and fans bidding them good-bye.

 Clarke died in Colombo on 19 March 2008, at the age of 90.
 His aide described the cause as respiratory complications and heart failure stemming from post-polio syndrome.

 Just hours before Clarke's death, a major gamma-ray burst (GRB) reached Earth.
 Known as GRB 080319B, the burst set a new record as the farthest object that can be seen from Earth with the naked eye.
 It occurred about 7.5 billion years ago, the light taking that long to reach Earth.
 Larry Sessions, a science writer for Sky and Telescope magazine blogging on earthsky.org, suggested that the burst be named the "Clarke Event".
 American Atheist Magazine wrote of the idea: "It would be a fitting tribute to a man who contributed so much, and helped lift our eyes and our minds to a cosmos once thought to be province only of gods."

 A few days before he died, he had reviewed the manuscript of his final work, The Last Theorem, on which he had collaborated by e-mail with contemporary Frederik Pohl.
 The book was published after Clarke's death.
 Clarke was buried in Colombo in traditional Sri Lankan fashion on 22 March.
 His younger brother, Fred Clarke, and his Sri Lankan adoptive family were among the thousands in attendance.

 Clarke's papers were donated to the American National Air and Space Museum in 2014.

-On 8 January 2024, a portion of Clarke's ashes were launched on the Peregrine Mission One to the Moon.
+On 8 January 2024, a sample of Clarke's DNA was launched on the Peregrine Mission One to the Moon.
 The Peregrine spacecraft failed to land on the Moon, and the spacecraft disintegrated in the Earth's atmosphere on 19 January 2024.